-While sectoral export strategies for market development are separately being developed by Trade and Investment Section, Cairo the following are some general strategies towards which the commercial relationship between both countries should take direction:
+The following are some general strategies towards which the commercial relationship between both countries should take direction:

-- Egypt has a sizeable population of 104 million, of which 5 million can be considered Grade A Consumers.
+- Egypt has a sizeable population of 105 million, of which 5 million can be considered Grade A Consumers.
 These are quality-conscious consumers who are willing to pay high prices to buy quality foreign brands.
 Mostly, they prefer European and US brands, given its general association with quality.
 Quality is the tagline potential exporters must focus on. - Egypt is also a trade hub, connecting continents to the rest of Africa.
 It considers itself a leader within the continent.
-Investment into establishing trade links with Egypt is a longterm investment into the region, while Egypt's many regional trade agreements grant it favorable tariff access in the region. - Sectors of potential for entry into diversified products into the Egyptian market are demonstrated below:
+Investment into establishing trade links with Egypt is a long-term investment into the region, while Egypt's many regional trade agreements grant it favorable tariff access in the region. - Sectors of potential for entry into diversified products into the Egyptian market are demonstrated below:

-- It is the observance of the Trade and Investment wing that surgical, rice, fish products, sports goods, and textiles how opportunities in the Egyptian market.
-Besides this, there are avenues to collaborate in Information Technology, fashion and tourism. - There is a dire need to market Pakistan in the minds of Egyptians.
+• It is the observance of the Trade and Investment Section is that surgical, agrofoods, sports goods, and textiles have opportunities in the Egyptian market.
+Besides this, there are avenues to collaborate in Information Technology, fashion and tourism.

+- There is a dire need to market Pakistan in the minds of Egyptians.
 The general perception is a negative one, and collaboration amongst government bodies has room for vast improvement.
 Focus should be on soft diplomacy skills through positive promotion, cultural events at the Mission in Cairo, and social media to portray a progressive image of the country. - More government-to-government level exchange is needed and repeat visits and delegations will ensure a strengthening of ties.
-This is important in expediting the vast amount of work that needs to be covered in collaborating ministries of IT, Agriculture, Supplies, GOIEC, Customs and many other relevant trade bodies back home. - The personal side of business deals plays a big role, as Egyptians will not do a deal if they do not like you.
+This is important in expediting the vast amount of work that needs to be covered in collaborating ministries of Trade, Agriculture, Supplies, GOIEC, Customs and many other regulatory trade bodies back home. - The personal side of business deals plays a big role, as Egyptians will not do a deal if they do not like you.
 It is easier to work through an Egyptian agent or counterpart, as processes will go more smoothly.
 Arabic is the core language in business, government and society.
 Majority of the business community speaks English well, but it would be advised to have an Arabic translator for understanding nuances. - There is a need for exchange of business visitors especially in terms of trade fairs on both sides.
-More information needs to be disseminated amongst governmental bodies on this account.

-The Egyptian Organization for Standardization (EOS) is that national standard setting body in Egypt.
+More information needs to be disseminated amongst governmental bodies on this account. - The Egyptian Organization for Standardization (EOS) is that national standard setting body in Egypt.
 It has over 138 committees for drafting local standards, and a lack mutual recognition agreement with Pakistan means it must meet every local standard.
-Work should be undertaken to establish a mechanism towards mutual standards recognition agreements.
+Work should be undertaken to establish a mechanism towards mutual standards recognition agreements. - National Food Safety Authority is the regulatory authority that sets standards for all food products in the Egyptian market, and imports, since 2020.
+Linkages with their office must begin with the appropriate counterpart back in Pakistan.
+Following the establishment of a like-minded Federal Food authority, it is hoped that some mutual standards recognition may take pace to ease the regulatory pressure on food imports.
+Especially as later this year it is expected that Egyptian Halal requirement on will extend to all food products, besides just meat.